 Director Qualifications: Mr. Walker's extensive experience with Franklin Covey and leadership experience as our Chief Executive Officer provide him with significant knowledge and valuable insights regarding our industry, sales strategy, content, operations, and strategic priorities.
 His education and professional experience enable Mr. Walker to provide valuable contributions to the Board and to facilitate effective communication between our management and the Board of Directors.
-Mr. Walker's extensive experience in sales and working with clients also provides him with the knowledge to make valuable contributions to the Board of Strategy, growth, technology deployment, and organizational development.
+Mr. Walker's extensive experience in sales and working with clients also provides him with the knowledge to make valuable contributions to the Board of Directors in the areas of strategy, growth, technology deployment, and organizational development.